Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Verification and validation

 \subsection{Inflow turbulence characterization}

-The inflow turbulence were characterized $2.0D$ upstream from the rotor by several probes, as shown in Figure~\ref{fig:paper_freq}(a), they should not be characterized at the immediate inlet since the inflow turbulence would decay with the setups adopted.
-Several mean and turbulence properties were measured for different turbulent inflow conditions, including mean streamwise velocity $\overline{u}$, standard deviation of $u$ ($\sigma_u$ or $\overline{u^{\prime} u^{\prime}}$, similar with $v$ or $w$), turbulence intensity TI (Equation~\ref{eq:def_TI}), power spectrum of $u$ ($S_u(f)$), and integral length scale of $u$ (in $x$-direction) $L_u$.
-Here the overline stands for the time-averaged (mean) operator and the prime stands for the fluctuation part, which is the well known Reynolds decomposition ($u = \overline{u} + u'$). $L_u$ was defined as auto-correlation of $u$ first reached to zero.
-Note that $\overline{u}$, $\sigma_u$, $\sigma_v$, $\sigma_w$, and TI were obtained through averaging (equally weighted) all probes, while $L_u$ and $S_u(f)$ were obtained through the single probe located at the rotor center.
-Also notice that $V_0$ here was $11.4$~m/s.
+In our simulations, inflow turbulence is analysed at $2.0D$ upstream the rotor, using the 13 probes shown in Figure~\ref{fig:paper1_V2_freqMoreProbe}(a).
+For various turbulent inflow conditions with different TI, several key parameters are measured, including mean streamwise velocity ($\overline{u}$), standard deviation of $u$, $v$, and $w$ ($\sigma_u$, $\sigma_v$, and $\sigma_w$), turbulence intensity (TI, as defined in Equation~\ref{eq:def_TI}), power spectrum of $u$ (denoted as $S_u(f)$), and the integral length scale of $u$ in the streamwise direction ($L_u$). $L_u$ is determined when the auto-correlation of $u$ first reaches zero.
+All the values for $\overline{u}$, $\sigma_u$, $\sigma_v$, $\sigma_w$, TI, $L_u$, and $S_u(f)$ are computed by averaging data from all probes with equal weighting.
+The reference inflow velocity, $V_0$, is set at $11.4$~m/s.